-One 20 amp, 115 VAC duplex receptacle provides 115 VAC for auxiliary power.
-A total of 26 amps can be drawn from this receptacle.
+One 20 amp, 115 VAC duplex receptacle with GFCI protection provides 115 VAC for auxiliary power.
+A total of 20 amps can be drawn from this receptacle.

 230 VAC Receptacle

 One 15 amp, 230 VAC duplex receptacle provides 230 VAC for auxiliary power.
 A total of 13 amps can be drawn from this receptacle.